ml-energy/leaderboard-v2/LEADERBOARD.md

 Batch size 1, in some sense, is the lowest possible hardware utilization.
 We'll soon benchmark batch sizes larger than 1 without continuous batching for comparison.
-This would show what happens in the case of very high hardware utilization (lest with PyTorch), assuming an ideal case where all sequences in each batch generates the same number of output tokens.
+This would show what happens in the case of very high hardware utilization (although it's with PyTorch), assuming an ideal case where all sequences in each batch generate the same number of output tokens.
 By doing this, we can provide numbers for reasonable comparison without being tied to any existing generative model serving system.

 ## Upcoming